ychwu/bdo-toolkit/README.md

 See the [Examples index](https://ychwu.github.io/bdo-toolkit/#item-examples) for every script, its prerequisites, and the guide that explains it.

-## Important boundaries

-- **Patch-specific item decoding:** item capture and replay require one explicit local opcode profile matching the traffic.
-They never fetch, merge, or refresh a profile implicitly.
-- **Observational item state:** a finite `ItemStateSnapshot` reports what the capture established and can be partial.
-Check its coverage, warnings, and decoder health before treating absence as an empty state.
-- **Beta Solare API:** Solare capture is fail-closed around the currently supported 31 × 20 class-table geometry.
-Use a snapshot only when `result.complete` is true.
-- **Sensitive captures:** PCAPs can contain character names, gameplay history, item state, leaderboard data, and opaque identifier-like bytes.
-Keep raw recordings out of source control and obtain any consent appropriate to the application.

 ## Documentation

 The documentation separates task-focused guides from the symbol-first API